OndrejHome/fast-vm/docs/user_guide.md

 - `virt-manager` doesn't provide ability to create VMs same way as `fast-vm` does.
 - VM names are shown in format `<VM_number> <VM note containing VM owner>`
-- When upgrading from older version of fast-vm some VMs might not have populated the names correctly which can be fixed by assigning them notes from `fast-vm`
+- When upgrading from very old version of fast-vm some VMs might not have populated the names correctly which can be fixed by assigning them notes from `fast-vm`
 - VM visible names are not propagated to `fast-vm server` and are always overwritten by `fast-vm edit_note` command.
 - From version 1.4 `fast-vm` stores metadata in the **description** field provided by libvirt in the VM.
 If this data are inconsistent the `fast-vm` will replace them and make VM owner to be 'root'.